 All timeseries of the emission inventory have completely been recalculated.
 Table REC-3 compares the recalculated time series of the NMVOC emissions from 3.B with the respective data of last year's submission.
-The recalculated total emissions are slightly higher for other animals.
-This is mostly due to recalculations No. 6 (correction of poultry numbers before 2013) and (to a lesser extent) No. 1(new animal categories), see main page of the agricultural sector).
-Minor changes for dairy cattle and other cattle emissions are due to changes of NH3 emissions which have impact on the Tier 2 methodology which is applied for cattle NMVOC emissions (especially through recalculation No. 13 (anaerobic digestion)).
-Further details on recalculations are described in Vos et al. (2024), Chapter 1.3.
+The recalculated total emissions are higher.
+For dairy cattle and other cattle emissions are higher due to changes of NH3 emissions which have impact on the Tier 2 methodology which is applied for cattle NMVOC emissions.
+For other animals the emissions are also higher.
+This is largely due to the correction of horse headcounts (recalculation No. 4).
+The new animal numbers for poultry and goats in 2021 and 2022 (recalculation No. 15) have a smaller effect., see main page of the agricultural sector).
+Further details on recalculations are described in Rösemann et al. (2025), Chapter 1.3.